Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Charger for the Battery

 The CB-5L battery charger is included with the Canon EOS 40D digital single-lens reflex camera, and it is comparable in size and weight to chargers used with earlier EOS x0D SLR models.
-Charge completion is indicated by a blinking LED that is located on the top of the charger.
+Charge completion is indicated by a blinking LED on the top of the charger.
 The charging process takes around 90 minutes.

 Wireless Battery Grip for WFT-E3/E3A Devices (optional)